 MAC Address Table

 Every Ethernet network interface is assigned a unique manufacturer assigned physical hardware address called a MAC address.
 In addition, there is a MAC address assigned to all network devices.
 The MAC address provides a unique Layer 2 identifier.
 That enables communication between devices of the same or different VLAN.
-The switch forwards frames based on the MAC address and assigned port.
+The switch forwards frames based on the MAC address and associated switch port.

 - Enable data forwarding between hosts in the same VLAN.